 7 Great Things to Do in Chichester

-Our list of things to do in Chichester might convince you this Sussex city is a legitimate vacation destination.
+Our list of things to do in Chichester might convince you this Sussex city is a legitimate vacation destination

-Visit the Chichester Cathedral
+Visit Chichester Cathedral

-Marvel at the Goodwood House
+Marvel at Goodwood House

 Walk along the Chichester city walls

 This one goes out to all of you who decided to take a spontaneous vacation instead of staying at home and staring at a wall.
 What better way to spice things up than staring at some ancient Roman city walls instead?
-Originally built to fortify the town of Noviomagus Reginorum (and you thought Chichester sounds funny), they constitute the most well-preserved Roman wall circuit in Southern England, making for an excellent opportunity to take a mile-long walking route around the city centre.
+Originally built to fortify the town of Noviomagus Reginorum (and you thought Chichester sounds funny), they constitute the most well-preserved Roman wall circuit in southern England, making for an excellent opportunity to take a mile-long walk around the city centre.
 Pick up a leaflet from Novium museum and you’ll be able to explore the ancient walls yourself.
 How exciting.

 If you actually follow through and do reach Novium Museum for a leaflet, consider spending some time here.
 The award-winning museum that stands on Chichester’s ancient Roman baths is home to thousands of amazing artefacts, ranging from mosaics and coins to sculptures and statues.
-The museum is split into three floors, with the first one occupied by the remains of the Roman Baths where you can watch a video of how they were built or enjoy a cup of coffee while you ponder what a steamy room full of ancient Romans would look like.
+The museum is split into three floors, with the first one occupied by remains of the Roman Baths where you can watch a video of how they were built, or enjoy a cup of coffee while you ponder what a steamy room full of ancient Romans would look like.

 Visit Weald & Downland Living Museum

 Set within the lush South Downs National Park, the Weald & Downland living museum is a vast outdoor museum that spans 40 acres and encompasses more than 50 traditional rural buildings.
 The whole museum is a representation of everyday life in England over a period of 1000 years, from the Anglo-Saxon to the Edwardian times.
-Here you can escape the stress and hardships of the modern lifestyle by trying your hand at weaving, farming, milling, blacksmithing and Tudor cooking all while being careful not to be trampled by a Percheron horse or pecked by a wild goose.
+Here you can escape the stress and hardships of the modern lifestyle by trying your hand at weaving, farming, milling, blacksmithing and Tudor cooking, all while being careful not to be trampled by a Percheron horse or pecked by a wild goose.
 Makes you wish you were born in the old times.